Roatán: Demographics

-The Islanders
+Islanders

 The English-speaking people who have been established in Northern Honduras (specifically, the Bay Islands) since the early 19th century are chiefly of European and British-Afro-Caribbean descent and are called "Islanders" or "caracoles" (snails).
-They are called "caracoles" by Spanish-Speaking Hondurans, a term deemed offensive by native Islanders who have a long-standing rivalry with Spanish-speaking Hondurans because of their differences in culture, language, beliefs and ideals.
-The region of the Bay Islands encompasses the three major islands of Roatán, Útila and Guanaja, the Hog Islands as well as the smaller islands or cays.
+They are called "caracoles" by Spanish-speaking Hondurans, a term deemed offensive by native Islanders who have a long-standing rivalry with Spanish-speaking Hondurans because of their differences in culture, language, beliefs and ideals.
+The region of the Bay Islands encompasses the three major islands of Roatán, Utila and Guanaja, the Hog Islands, as well as the smaller islands or cays.
 These people are also called "Islanders", especially locally.

-English is the first language of native islanders, regardless of race, and Spanish is spoken second, whereas mainland Honduras is Spanish-speaking.
-It remains this way because of the islands' history as a British colony with some islanders claiming descent from the British Isles.
-With the steady influx of mainland Hondurans migrating to the islands in the late twentieth century, Spanish language use has increased.
-However, because of the tourism and cruise ship industry that supports the economy of the islands, English continues to be the first spoken and dominant language among all native island peoples.

 Over time, the form of English spoken by the Roatán Islanders has changed.
 The language differs mostly in morphology but also in pronunciation and accent and, to a lesser extent, in syntax and vocabulary, from the English spoken in other regions of the Commonwealth Caribbean, as evidenced by the usage of a wide variety of old standard English terms and words throughout the islands.
 They are similar enough to be mutually intelligible and understood throughout the entire Bay Islands.
 The language can also be learned, although it is not taught in the general sense, whilst the accent derives from the wide variety of expatriates living and working on the Islands from North America and Europe.